Slevinski/slevinski.github.io/series/signed-language-writing-critical-review/entries/a-layer-based-evaluation-of-signed-language-writing-systems/essay.md

 - strong on why signed languages need writing
 - weak and biased on what kind of writing supposedly follows

-**Layer-specific classification:** `Correct and Useful` as a necessity-of-writing argument; `Partially Correct` overall because the orthographic prescription is alphabetically biased
+**Layer-level judgment:** Correct and useful as a necessity-of-writing argument for signed languages.

+**Full-path judgment:** Not full-path adequate as an orthographic prescription, because the alphabetic recommendation does not account for signed written units, plane-based composition, text modeling, or existing SignWriting infrastructure.

 ### 3. Thiessen (2011)